greim/await.js/README.md

 await.js has no library dependencies, and runs as-is in either browsers or in Node.
 "Await" was inspired by [IcedCoffeeScript](http://maxtaco.github.com/coffee-script/), wich is a concept worth checking out.

-*Old browser note* - you'll need some polyfill goodness to use it in browsers that don't support JavaScript 1.8.5. (e.g. IE8 and lower).
+*Old browser note* - you'll need some polyfill or Modernizr goodness to use it in browsers that don't support JavaScript 1.8.5. (e.g. IE8 and lower).
 To that end, example-polyfills.js is included in the git repo.
 The polyfills file has no test coverage, and is otherwise purely optional.

 ## Installation